A Brief History

 The execution of Wirz became controversial soon after the hanging, with revelations about false testimony and questionable reasons for executing the man that did his best to save Union lives.
 Debate over whether or not Wirz was wrongly convicted and whether or not he should be granted a pardon have continued through the years since 1865, part of the long, painful recovery from the costliest war in American history.
 (Note: The other 2 confederates executed for war crimes during the Civil War were Champ Ferguson, accused of murdering 53 Union soldiers taken prisoner and Robert Kennedy, for the terrorist planting of bombs in New York City.)

-Do you think Henry Wirz deserves a posthumous pardon?
+Question for students (and subscribers): Do you think Henry Wirz deserves a posthumous pardon?
 If yes or no, tell us why.
+Please let us know in the comments section below this article.

 Your readership is much appreciated!